Rainbow Space Banyule

 The program tackles homophobia and transphobia in the City of Whittlesea whilst building positive social networks for young people in a safe environment.

-You will also have the opportunity to plan and attend events for the LGBTIQ+ community.
+Participants will also have the opportunity to plan and attend events for the LGBTIQ+ community.

 Minus18 is Australia’s largest youth-led organisation for same-sex attracted and gender diverse young people.
 This is where we belong.